brunoguilherme1/blueskypost/README.md

 The output is a short bullet-point explanation.

-### Orchestration
+### 8. Orchestration

-The orchestrator connects the full pipeline.
+The orchestrator connects all pieces into one pipeline.

 Main file:

 ```text
 agent/orchestrator.py
 ```

+Pipeline:

 ```text
 Bluesky URL